 Funding to help meet the financial needs of graduate students is comprised of one or more of the following internal and external funding sources: fellowships, teaching assistantships, graduate assistantships, scholarships and awards, and research assistantships.

 Full-time master’s students who receive funding support from York can expect a funding package of approximately $10,000 in their first year, met primarily through a fellowship.
 Full-time PhD students who receive funding support from York can expect a funding package of approximately $22,500 in their first year.

 Funding availability for international graduate students is limited.
 Full-time international master’s students who receive funding support from York can expect a funding package of approximately $19,000 in their first year, met primarily through a fellowship.
 Full-time international PhD students who receive funding support from York can expect a funding package of approximately $33,500 in their first year.

-Funding is contingent on continuous registration as a full-time student, continued satisfactory academic performance, and fulfillment of any funding-related employment obligations.
+Funding is contingent on continuous registration as a full-time student, continued satisfactory academic progress as determined by Faculty of Graduate Studies Regulations and Program Requirements, and fulfillment of any funding-related employment obligations.

 Please visit Faculty of Graduate Studies – Funding and Awards for more information, including internal and external scholarship opportunities.

 MA students in the Joint Graduate Program in Communication and Culture are invited to apply for the Ioan Davies Award.
 This award is given annually to an outstanding MA student in the Graduate Program in Communication and Culture who is in financial need and has demonstrated an interest in the topics reflected in the work of Ioan Davies: